aarmacki/aarmacki.github.io/_pages/cv.md

 Awards
 ======
-* IBM PhD Fellowship - Nominated as one of the three nominees by the Electrical and Computer Engineering Department, Carnegie Mellon University, 2023 (ongoing)
+* IBM PhD Fellowship - Finalist.
+One of three nominees by the Electrical and Computer Engineering Department, Carnegie Mellon University, 2023
 * Dean's Fellowship - Department of Electrical and Computer Engineering, Carnegie Mellon University, 2020
 * Annual Award of the Mathematical Institute of the Serbian Academy of Sciences and Arts for M.Sc.
 Students in the Field of Computing - Finalist, 2019
 * Various government and regional awards and fellowships for students with outstanding academic records - Serbia, 2012-2018